warweaver/remix-storage-plugin/README.md

 The plugin offers you 3 ways to import/export your files:
 - You just store the git repo in IPFS and keep the hash somewhere for later use
 - You store the git repo in IPFS and your browser keeps a list of your hashes
-- You store the git repo in IPFS and you export the hash to a list in 3Box.io
+- You store the git repo in IPFS and you export the hash to a list in Pinata Cloud

 ## Is 'Export' the same as 'push'?